winniewandia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 "printf "%x\n" $DECIMAL" converts a number from base 10 to base 16.

-The number in base 10 is stored in the environment variable DECIMAL
+The number in base 10 is stored in the environment variable DECIMAL "tr '[A-Za-z]' '[N-ZA-Mn-za-m]'" a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII